hashgraph/hedera-sdk-reference/reference/consensus/TopicInfoQuery.md

 ### `topicId` : [`TopicId`](reference/consensus/TopicId.md)

-The Topic for which information is being requested.
+This is the topic ID for which info will be queried for.